euc-dev/euc-samples/UEM-Samples/Sensors/README.md

       -LOGIN -LOGOUT -STARTUP -USER_SWITCH
    ```

-- **Delete All Sensors**: using the `-DeleteSensors` switch parameter will delete ALL Sensors in the target Organization Group, including Sensors manually added!
+Delete All Sensors: using the `-DeleteSensors` switch parameter will delete ALL Sensors in the target Organization Group, including Sensors manually added!
 This is destructive and not reversible.

    ```
    .\import_sensor_samples.ps1